RagnarB83/ash/README.md

 coords=[[0.0, 0.0, 0.0], [0.0, 0.0, 1.1]]
 HF_frag.replace_coords(elems,coords)
 ```

-TODO:
-Add option here of replacing coords from XYZ file and string as well.
+Todo: Add option here of replacing coords from XYZ file and string as well.

 ---
 ***Delete coordinates of object***